Keyword Research & Keyword Organization Software: WordStream Internet Marketing

 This is actually really good news!
 You can use this fact to create a site structure that satisfies each of the three criteria above.
 First, we'll talk about how this works for SEO.

+Let’s continue with our health insurance example.
 Appropriate keyword targeting is crucial.
-Our large insurance provider's home page might be able to rank for "health insurance", so we'll make that term the subject of the home page.
-Then, since it is such a popular term, we may further want to drive traffic to a page targeting "affordable health insurance".
+Our large insurance provider’s home page might be able to rank for “health insurance,” so we’ll make that term the subject of the home page.
+Then, since it is such a popular term, we may further want to drive traffic to a page targeting “affordable health insurance.”

 Additionally, including links from a parent page to a child page (links from the health insurance page to affordable health insurance, individual health insurance, etc.) and vise versa (in the form of breadcrumbs) will help those pages appear more relevant for that set of terms, increasing to an even greater extent that page's ranking potential.

-This sort of linguistic grouping and site structuring isn't merely search-engine friendly.
+This sort of linguistic grouping and site structuring isn’t just search-engine friendly.
 It also: